abbeygirl/nzedb/Upgrading-from-archaic-versions.md

     php misc/testing/DB/patchDB.php

-// Reset to latest commit
-// It often helps to switch to another branch and back at this point.
+// Reset to latest commit (It often helps to switch to another branch and back at this point.)
     git reset --soft HEAD